The Intellectual Property Review: USA

 In both IPRs and PGRs, a patent owner may hedge against potential unpatentability by submitting a reasonable number of substitute (amended) claims.
-The petitioner bears the burden of showing that any proposed substitute claims are unpatentable.18 The Patent Office continues to develop its rules of practice for claim amendments19 and has been running a pilot programme pursuant to which a patent owner may request the PTAB's preliminary guidance and revise its motion to amend.20 Although the grant rate for motions to amend was reported to have increased following the Federal Circuit's Aqua Products decision, most such motions are still denied.
+The petitioner bears the burden of showing that any proposed substitute claims are unpatentable.16 The Patent Office has continued to develop its rules of practice for claim amendments17 and has been running a pilot programme pursuant to which a patent owner may request the PTAB's preliminary guidance and revise its motion to amend.18 Although the grant rate for motions to amend was reported to have increased following the Federal Circuit's Aqua Products decision, most such motions are still denied.

-Since taking effect, over 10,000 IPR petitions have been filed.
-Approximately 13 per cent of PTAB trials (including IPRs, PGRs and CBMs) have settled before the PTAB decided whether to institute review.22 Of those petitions that reached an institution decision, about 66 per cent were instituted and the rest were denied.
-The institution rate declined from 87 per cent in the Patent Office's fiscal year 2013 to 63 per cent in 2019.
-The PTAB has issued over 2,900 final written decisions in cases proceeding to trial, with the majority (approximately 63 per cent) finding all claims unpatentable.
+Since taking effect, over 11,500 IPR petitions have been filed.
+During the Patent Office's fiscal year 2020, approximately 12 per cent of PTAB trials (including IPRs, PGRs and CBMs) settled before the PTAB decided whether to institute review.19 During that time, of the petitions that reached an institution decision, about 56 per cent were instituted and the rest were denied.
+The institution rate has declined from 87 per cent in the Patent Office's fiscal year 2013 when IPRs began.
+In 2020, the PTAB issued 508 written decisions in cases proceeding to trial, with the majority (approximately 62 per cent) finding all claims unpatentable.